Back

 1. New York Angels

-The New York Angels are in the top 10 of most active angel groups.
-New York Angels is a member-led organization committed to finding, funding, and mentoring great young companies from pitches through successful results.
-New York Angels consist of over 130 active members with a wealth of experience across industry sectors.
+The New York Angels are among the top 10 of most active angel groups.
+They are a member-led organization committed to finding, funding, and mentoring great young companies from pitches through successful results.
+The New York Angels consist of over 130 active members with extensive experience across industry sectors.
 They generally invest between $100,000 and $1 million, and their portfolio includes a pretty diverse array of tech companies.
 They meet monthly to discuss new investment opportunities.

 2. 37 Angels

-37 Angels is a community of more than 90 female investors that focus on early stage investment education.
+The 37 Angels is a community of more than 90 female investors focusing on early-stage investment education.
 These NYC angel investors generally invest between $50,000 and $150,000 in 10 to 12 startups per year.
 They meet every two months for a pitch forum, where eight companies are invited to pitch.
 The main feature of 37 Angels is that they invest in female startups.
 Their goal is to help women around the world start their own businesses.

 nyc angel investors — New York Angels & 37 Angels